thegetty/quire-docs/.github/pull_request_template.md

-### Please describe the goal of this pull request.
+### Please describe the goal of this pull request and the changes that were made.